jdconey/icas_poster/README.md

-A copy of the Gemini beamer poster theme.
+A copy of the Gemini beamer poster theme, amended for use within ICAS at Leeds University.
 All details on https://github.com/anishathalye/gemini